datahub-project/datahub/metadata-ingestion/source_docs/azure-ad.md

 ## Quickstart recipe

-As a prerequisite, you should [create a DataHub Application](https://docs.microsoft.com/en-us/graph/toolkit/get-started/add-aad-app-registration) within the Azure AD Portal with full permissions to read your organization's Users and Groups.
+As a prerequisite, you should [create a DataHub Application](https://docs.microsoft.com/en-us/graph/toolkit/get-started/add-aad-app-registration) within the Azure AD Portal with the permissions to read your organization's Users and Groups.
+The required API permissions include the following:

+- `Group.Read.All`
+- `GroupMember.Read.All`
+- `User.Read.All`

 You can use the following recipe to get started with Azure ingestion!
 See [below](#config-details) for full configuration options.